 3. Stagger arrival for guests with assigned seating

 Assigned seating is a play stolen from traditional wedding planning.
 By assigning seats, guests will have a table to call home base, even if they move around the party.
 In addition, having guests arrive at different times within the hour will increase the safety and comfort of guests.

 4. Use design and décor to complement social distancing

 When putting together your event, use furniture, tables, plants, and other décor to help enhance the event environment and aid in social distancing.
 Many event designers use specific spaces as an opportunity to seat small groups and allow socializing.

 5. Get creative with catering

 Many caterers are creating Bento boxes, premade boxes, and bag lunch/dinners.
 Some caterers are promoting pre-mixed cocktails with names on the glasses.
 In addition, there are new beverage/bar trucks popping up to serve safe and individual drinks.
 These days, most caterers are offering small packages for customers who want to plan a party for 6-10 people.

 As the pandemic continues, event planners and caterers continue to rise to the occasion.
 The industry is slowly but surely rebounding and adapting to the new normal.
 In Rhode Island, the RI Chapter of the International Live Events Association offers monthly meetings for event professionals that keep the community informed and engaged.
 If interested in attending or becoming a member, visit ileari.com.

 Are you interested in becoming a wedding planner or event planner?
-Earn your degree in event management online at JWU Online.
+Earn your degree in Sports, Entertainment, Event - Management at JWU Online.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].